alexsabr/AS_Booksynthetized/modern-operating-systems.md

 This algorithm does not violate the "no assumption about number of processor", here we "force" number of entities, regardless of the number of processor available.
-If you have more than two concurrent entities, you can organize a tournament made of multiple duel, since this algorithm provides you a mean to choose a "winner" and a "looser".
+If you have more than two concurrent entities, you can organize a tournament made of multiple duel, since this algorithm provides you a way to choose a "winner" and a "looser".

 ``` pseudocode
 bool interestedflag[2] = [False, False] # shared resource by both entities